 G.I.
 Jobs magazine and website named PJC as a Military Friendly College in 2009 for its benefits to veterans and active duty military.

-In January 2010, the District Board of Trustees approved the renaming of Adult High School to Collegiate High School to better reflect its purpose.
+In January 2010, the District Board of Trustees approved the renaming of the Adult High School to the Collegiate High School to better reflect its purpose.

 In Spring 2010, PJC was named to the President’s Higher Education Community Service Honor Roll.
 It was one of only four Florida community colleges honored with this national recognition.